-Each one has begun with an approach by God to man, and the establishment of a relationship with clear terms and conditions.
-Every time, man has soon violated those terms causing God to terminate the agreement and pronounce a judgment on man.
+Each one has begun with an approach by God to us, and the establishment of a relationship with clear terms and conditions.
+Every time, humans have soon violated those terms causing God to terminate the agreement and pronounce a judgment on humans.

 Scholars divide the Age of Man into 7 dispensations, the first being called the Dispensation of Innocence.
 It was an agreement between God and Adam and contained only one condition; don’t eat from the tree of the knowledge of good and evil.
 You know how that one turned out.

-Then came number 2, the Dispensation of Conscience, where man was trusted to “do the right thing.”
-Between the times of Cain and Noah, man demonstrated that left to his own devices every inclination of his heart soon became evil, so the Great Flood washed them all away, except Noah and his family.
+Then came number 2, the Dispensation of Conscience, where humans were trusted to “do the right thing.”
+Between the times of Cain and Noah, humans demonstrated that left to our own devices every inclination of our hearts soon became evil.
+The Great Flood washed them all away, except Noah and his family.

-Dispensation number 3 is called Human Government, where, after the flood man was permitted to govern himself in a form of society within a loose set of rules given to Noah.
+Dispensation number 3 is called Human Government, where, after the flood, humans were permitted to govern themselves in a form of society within a loose set of rules given to Noah.
 That one ended with the judgment on the Tower of Babel and the confusion of languages.

 The Dispensation of Promise, number 4, related primarily to Abraham and the setting apart of His descendants.
 It began with God’s promise to Abraham concerning the Promised Land.
 It ended with the deaths of the generation of Israelites Moses brought out of Egypt for their refusal to enter the Land.